Detention of Michael Spavor and Michael Kovrig: Government settlement and allegations of intelligence sharing

 According to a report by The Globe and Mail in November 2023, Spavor sought a multimillion-dollar settlement against the federal government for involving him in espionage activities without his knowledge.
-Spavor alleges that he provided Michael Kovrig with intelligence on North Korea, which Kovrig then secretly gave to the Canadian government and its Five Eyes allies without Spavor's permission, leading to their arrest and detention.
+Spavor alleged that he provided Michael Kovrig with intelligence on North Korea, which Kovrig then secretly gave to the Canadian government and its Five Eyes allies without Spavor's permission, leading to their arrest and detention.
 According to the report, a "highly placed source" told The Globe that Kovrig was "considered an intelligence asset, as a diplomatic officer at the Global Security Reporting Program (GSRP) within the Canadian embassy in Beijing, and later when based in Hong Kong at International Crisis Group."

 A watchdog report criticized the GSRP operating in a "distinctly grey zone", putting its officers and their contacts at risk and might breach global diplomatic conventions.

-In December 2023, The Globe and Mail reported that the Canadian government has offered each to Kovrig and Spavor, while Spavor's lawyer is seeking $10.5 million.
+In December 2023, The Globe and Mail reported that the Canadian government offered each to Kovrig and Spavor, while Spavor's lawyer was seeking $10.5 million.
 Spavor reached a $7 million settlement deal with the Canadian government in March 2024.